VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests

-We measured the amount of bandwidth used when obtaining \wrapper{s} and verifying \vcr{s} as well as client-side storage needed to store necessary information for \sys.
-For demonstration purposes, our server kept the visit history for each client in memory and these list of visits were returned to the clients upon successful verification of the consumer request.
-The version of the Google Chrome browser used for these experiments was 89.0.4389.114 (Official Build) (64-bit).
-We used the Chrome debugging console to record the communication between the browser and the server for this evaluation.
+We measured the amount of data transferred to obtain \wrapper{s} and issue \vcr{s}.
+For demonstration purposes, our server kept the visit history for each client, which was returned to the client upon successful \vcr{} verification.
+The setting was the same as for latency analysis, and we used the browser's debugging console to measure the amount of data exchanged between the browser and server.